shreyathaware123/Vrinda-Store-Annual-Report-2022-/README.md

 ## 📊 Vrinda Store Annual Report 2022 – Performance Analysis Dashboard

-This project showcases an interactive Excel-based dashboard built to analyze Vrinda Store’s annual performance for the year 2022.
+The Project  I  have showcases an interactive Excel-based dashboard built to analyze Vrinda Store’s annual performance for the year 2022.
 It highlights key business insights such as monthly sales trends, customer demographics, order statuses, and channel performance.
 The dashboard was designed to help stakeholders make informed strategic decisions to boost growth in 2023.

 ### 🛠 Skills Applied